signalfx/integrations/collectd-statsd/README.md

 1. Restart collectd.

-collectd will now listen for metrics from StatsD on the configured port and forward the aggregated metrics to SignalFx.

 #### Verifying installation

 You can send StatsD metrics locally with `netcat` as follows, then verify in SignalFx that the metric arrived.